yiisoft/yii-runner-http/README.md

 $runner = $runner->withoutBootstrap();
 ```

+If the configuration instance settings differ from the default, such as configuration group names,
-For more flexible configuration, you can specify a customized configuration instance:
+you can specify a customized configuration instance:

 ```php
 /**